sushmaDandeboyina/VR_Assignment1_Sushma_MT2024035/README.md

    - Applied Brute force algorithm to find the common keypoints in images.
    - Using Lowe's ratio test found good matches.
    - Computed homographies of the images using RANSAC to deal with outliers and also aligned images.
-   - Estimated transformations to warp images into a common coordinate systema dn adjusted the output panorama size based on transformed corner corrdinates.
+   - Estimated transformations to warp images into a common coordinate system and adjusted the output panorama size based on transformed corner coordinates.
    - Warped images using the translation matrix to align images and blended them into a single panoramic view.

  ### How to Run: